huggingface/transformers/docs/source/testing.rst

    - ``repo_root_dir`` - the directory of the repository
    - ``src_dir`` - the directory of ``src`` (i.e. where the ``transformers`` sub-dir resides)

-* stringified paths - same as above but these return a string, rather than a ``pathlib`` object
+* stringified paths - same as above but these return paths as strings, rather than ``pathlib`` objects:

    - ``test_file_path_str``
    - ``test_file_dir_str``